So you like what we do and would like to donate to HBK?

 We also buy tools and parts from time to time plus the usual consumables such as grease, lubricants, cleaner etc.. .

-We are working on getting out tax exempt status.
+We are working on getting our tax exempt status, but have not yet done so.

 Stuff you might have.